Infantile Amnesia: Is It Possible To Lose Your Childhood Memories?

 You may wonder why we can't remember anything before a certain age.
-The brain is a complex organ, and we're still learning how it functions, so there are many theories about childhood amnesia.
+The brain is a complex organ, and we're still learning how it functions, so there are many theories about infantile amnesia.

 "If you're having difficulty remembering important parts of your childhood, that may be a sign of trauma.
 Talking to a therapist can help you explore childhood memories in a safe and supportive environment."

-If you're curious to remember more of your childhood, you can try the following tips.
+If you're curious to recall more of your childhood, you can try the following tips mentioned below.

 Write Down What You Do Remember

-To clarify your memories, try writing down what you're trying to remember.
+To recall your memories, first try writing down what event you're trying to remember.
 Include as many sensory details as possible.
-As you create your own personal database of childhood memories, you may remember more and more of your childhood.
+As you create your own personal archive of childhood memories, you may remember more and more of your childhood.

-If you can't remember anything before the age of three, that's okay and is to be expected.
-That said, if you're having difficulty remembering important parts of your childhood, that may be a sign of trauma.
+If you can't remember anything before the age of three, that's okay.
+It could be a sign of trauma if you're having difficulty remembering important parts of your childhood.
 Talking to a therapist can help you explore childhood memories in a safe and supportive environment.

-Unlike with traditional therapy, online counseling allows you to access help at any time of day.
 Regardless of your schedule or location, you can quickly jump online with a therapist whenever you need support.
-You will also have the opportunity to work with therapists who may be outside of your immediate area, or even state.
+You can work with therapists who may be outside of your immediate area, or state.
 Read the reviews below to learn more about BetterHelp counselors who've worked with people in similar situations.